On the Convergence of the Elastic Flow in the Hyperbolic Plane: Explicit Parametrization of Elastica in the Hyperbolic Plane

-In the following, we shall give an explicit parametrization of elastica in the hyperbolic plane.
+In the following, we shall give an explicit parametrization of elastica in the hyperbolic plane, which we will then use throughout the rest of the paper.
 We will adapt many concepts from \cite{LangerSinger} most of which we will state for the reader's convenience.
 Here, our manifold of interest is the hyperbolic plane $\mathbb{H}^2 = \R \times (0,\infty)$ equipped with the usual metric tensor $g(x,y) = \frac{1}{y^2} \operatorname{id}$ (c.f. \cite[Subsection 2.1]{DS17}).